GYSTC v1.4.0 — stable / memory daemon / persistent context

 What is GYSTC?

-GYSTC is a local MCP server that gives Claude persistent long-term memory.
-It indexes your Obsidian vault (or any folder of markdown files), builds a semantic search index, and exposes tools that let Claude retrieve, store, and connect knowledge across sessions.
+GYSTC is a local memory daemon for Claude.
+It indexes your Obsidian vault (or any folder of markdown files), builds a semantic search index, and exposes MCP tools that let Claude retrieve, store, and connect knowledge across sessions.

 Requirements